daiqile96/AD_Pathology_Prediction/README.md

   - Gpath
   - NIA-Reagan scores

----
+## Goal

+The goal of this study is to utilize longitudinal clinical data from the ROS/MAP study to develop a model that predicts brain pathology based on clinical features.

 ## Method
 The analysis consists of the following steps:

-1. **Data Exploration:**
+1. **Data Exploration and  Preparation:**
-   - Performed correlation analysis to identify important features.
+   - Performed correlation analysis to check correlation among features and outcomes.
-   - Identified 40 features with Pearson correlation coefficients > 0.4.
-   - Visualized results using a correlation heatmap.

-2. **Data Preparation:**
    - Split the data into 80% training and 20% testing sets.
    - Scaled features to ensure compatibility with the regression model.